 I was deeply moved by reading stories posted by moms on the Hemi-Kids support group about their children having social issues at school.
 Unfortunately, it seems, from hearing stories upon stories of pre-teen/teen hemi-kids, that schools can be difficult to navigate physically, emotionally, and socially for some of these more sensitive kids.
 Kids with extra challenges can feel overwhelmed, anxious, and embarrassed about their differences.
 They often have to work harder to achieve similar results, or maybe can’t achieve them at all.
 Studies have found that hemiplegia is unique in that disability isn’t necessarily obvious, and so peers can actually be much harder on these kids than if challenges were more apparent.

 E struggles with emotional regulation.
 She can get upset easily, and stores up emotions until they burst out.
-She still requires a lot of emotional guidance, which I find much more challenging than the physical assistance.
+She still requires a lot of emotional guidance, which I find much more challenging than the physical assistance now that she is older.
 However, I have found that the answer lies in patient empathy.
 This is generally well described in the mindsets of “attachment” or “gentle” parenting.
 Punishment is not effective, and further isolates E from feelings she cannot control or contain.
 E frequently feels overwhelmed, insecure, and overstimulated.
 “Typical” things take more work for her to process, practice, and learn.
 She is embarrassed by her splints and braces.
 I believe her tension and feelings just build up without her knowing.
 I am trying to get better at connecting with her to help her release these pent-up frustrations BEFORE they boil over.

 There is an increased prevalence of emotional and behavioural difficulties compared with the general population and the determinants of such difficulties are similar.
 I wondered why are emotional and behavioural difficulties more common in children with CP than in the general population?
 A common view is that the brain damage may have disrupted pathways or networks which regulate emotions and the learning of behaviour and render the brain less adaptive.
 The present finding that the difficulties are more common in the children with an IQ of less than 70 would support this.
 But it would also support the view that there may be unrecognized subtle learning difficulties which render many situations more difficult to cope with, leading to the reactive behaviour problems displayed by most children in such circumstances.
 Another possible cause is that the child may feel self-conscious and embarrassed in aspiring to be like other children and as a result experience emotional symptoms and feelings of isolation.
 This might explain why children with hemiplegia are more likely to have emotional and behavioural difficulties than children with more severe motor problems.
 Because the difference between them and the general population is smaller, their peers, parents and teachers, and they themselves may have unrealistic expectations that ‘normality’ can be achieved; peers in particular may be more likely to tease and discriminate.
 However the current finding of these difficulties being already present in preschool children argues against such an explanation as self-consciousness and discriminatory attitudes from peers are unlikely to be present so soon.